The Power of Stacked Diffs: A Strategy for Better Code Reviews

 Stacked diffs help streamline the code review process, making it less overwhelming and more productive.
 They allow teams to break down complex tasks into manageable units, provide focused reviews, and enable faster, higher-quality feedback.
 The next time you’re working on a significant feature or bug fix, consider breaking it down into stacked diffs for a more efficient, reviewer-friendly workflow.

-If you found this note helpful.
+If you liked this note.

-You will love these ones as well.
+You will love these as well.